-If you’re tired of being single and getting hurt by your dating partners, read these tips from relationship coach Mary Jo Fay.
-You’ll learn how to protect yourself while remaining open to the possibilities of a romantic love relationship!
+If you’re tired of being single but you don’t know how to date without hurt, read these dating tips from relationship coach Mary Jo Fay.
+You’ll learn how to protect yourself while remaining open to the possibilities of a romantic love relationship.

 Another great book about dating is How to Date Men: Dating Secrets from America’s Top Matchmaker.
 With over fourteen years of experience as a professional matchmaker, Janis Spindel has a unique insider’s perspective on dating.
 All her clients are men, and they tell her exactly what they want in a relationship.
 Janis offers unique dating tips, such as the fact that it’s okay to ask a guy for his number, as long as you do it with confidence!

 Now for a few tips on enjoying the singles scene…

 How to Date Without Getting Hurt

 1. Remember that you’re equals.
 It doesn’t matter if you’re a brain surgeon and he’s a car mechanic; when you meet at the heart and soul level, you have to connect as equal people.
 Healthy love relationships focus on equality and shared decision making.
 If you’re worried about power imbalances — especially if you just started dating — learn as much as you can about healthy dating relationships for singles.